mazidulfarabi/thynkzone-instructions/README.md

 Used languages: Java, Javascript, MySQL, HTML, CSS Used ide: Eclipse JEE
 Used server: tomcat9
-See humanitarian private repository to find the ROOT.war file.
+See humanitarian private repository to find the ROOT.war & Humanitarian.aab (for Google Play) files.
 This is a developer-instructions readme.

 Curremt user-instructions website: https://humanitarian.cf